 The early childhood development (ECD) degree program prepares individuals for teaching positions in child care facilities, Head Start centers, and pre-schools as well as provides professional training for in-home child care providers.
-The curriculum integrates classroom and field experiences to provide the student with the opportunity to apply skills and techniques in fostering the young child's social, emotional, physical, creative and cognitive growth.
+The curriculum integrates classroom and field experiences to provide the student with the opportunity to apply skills and techniques in fostering the young child's language, cognitive, physical, social, emotional, and creative growth.

 This program is approved by the Ohio Department of Education for the Pre-Kindergarten Associate License.
 A student who wishes to be recommended for the Pre-Kindergarten Associate License must meet the criteria of the program as stated in the student handbook and must formally apply for admission.
-Students must also show completion of standard first aid training, community CPR, common childhood illness recognition and child abuse and neglect training through additional college courses or approved community providers to be eligible for licensure.
+Students must also show completion of standard first aid training, child CPR, common childhood illness recognition and child abuse and neglect training through approved community providers or online to be eligible for licensure.
 The student must have day-time availability for field placements.